alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_051_eng.md

 Actually, I initially planned to do color direction for this final episode myself.
 But I thought it might work better to ask Akimoto-san, who had handled several episodes already.
 Absolutely correct (laugh).
 Really, interesting screens were created.

-In the first half, the surreal screens of tuna, beefsteak, and Chinese food that Rakuyō Rōjin devours are Akimoto-san's masterpieces (laugh).
+In the first half, the surreal screens of tuna, beefsteak, and Chinese food that Rakuyou Roujin devours are Akimoto-san's masterpieces (laugh).
 Beyond that, I left many detailed things to her.

 The "Strange Olympics" "walking giant creatures," "island-like creatures," and "bird that walks one step per thousand years" were submitted with dummy coloring, and I created them while bouncing ideas with the director.
 Yes, those were all animation + coloring.